 The church of Saint Mary is a Catholic Church of the Byantine-Ruthenian Eparchy of Passaic, New Jersey.
 It is a Byzantine Church in communion with the Pope of Rome.

 The patroness of our Church is Mary, the Mother of God, under the title of her Holy Protection (Pokrov).
 As a living parish it provides all the services of the Church.
-The Divine Liturgy (the Eucharist) is celebrated on Sundays at 9:00 a.m.
-Vigil Liturgy is celebrated on Saturdays at 4:00 p.m.
+The Divine Liturgy (the Eucharist) is regularly celebrated weekly on Sunday mornings, and Vigil Liturgy on Saturday evenings.
 Baptisms and marriages are celebrated by appointment.
 Confesions are heard on Saturday before liturgy, or upon request.

 Special services are held in different seasons of the Church year, particularly Great Lent.
 Sick and shut-ins are visited regularly with the Sacrement of Holy Unction and Holy Communion.
 All services are celebrated in English with a very small amount of Church Slavonic for the sake of tradition.